sinesy/GitBookLegacy/platform-for-gae.md

 This hint can ensure as much scalability as you need, if queries are always the same.

-Once you have created your objects linked to CloudSQL, you can start using them in actions having type "Javascript for GAE" and create your web services to read or write data in the corresponding entities.
+Once you have created your objects linked to CloudSQL, you can start using them in actions having type "Javascript for GAE" and create your web services to read data in the corresponding tables.

 Reading data \(at the moment, "Platform for GAE" only allows you to read data from CloudSQ\)